chandler767/PubNub-UV-Index-Monitor/README.md

 <img align="right" src="https://uvindex.chandlermayo.com/pics/app/ios/IMG-6919.JPG" height="250">

-The dashboard is powered by [Project EON](https://www.pubnub.com/developers/eon/) and show the last five values from the UV index sensor.
+The dashboard is powered by [Project EON](https://www.pubnub.com/developers/eon/) and shows the last five values from the UV index sensor.
 To setup your own dashboard you'll need to fork this repo and setup a new gh-pages site.
 The dashboard for this repo is located here: https://uvindex.chandlermayo.com/

 1. Fork this repo and clone.